NeSymGraphs/.github/profile/README.md

 :heavy_plus_sign: If you would like us to add GitHub repository containing a published method for neurosymbolic reasoning on graph structures

-:heavy_plus_sign: If you'd like us to fork a more recent version of your repository than we have here
+:arrows_counterclockwise: If you'd like us to fork a more recent version of your repository than we have here

 ### Contact Information: